AtharvNatu/ShaderBox/README.md

 ### Notes Regarding Samples in Core Concepts ###
  - For core concepts, every sample contains a Build file (.bat or .sh) with compiler driver commands.
 Under Prism engine, this will all be unified using CMake.
- - Along with this, all samples within core concepts have .cpp extension just for accomodation of vmath or glm
+ - Along with this, all samples within core concepts have .cpp extension mainly to incorporate vmath or glm, but mostly use C-style procedural code.

 ### Currently Implemented Platforms for OpenGL ###